theglassofwater/PortfolioWebsite/README.md

 My Portfolio Web Application, the project currently displays details such as projects and contact details.

 Next Goals:

 Frontend:
-Add header
-Go through each section/component and make it better Make sections for playing around with certain projects eg. generating music (this is the end goal of this website)
+refactor header, make header+home be height of screen Go through each section/component and make it better Make new page for playing around with certain projects eg. generating music (this is the end goal of this website)

 Backend:
 Make contact messages work (i actually receive the messages)